jaydeepw/audio-wife/README.md

 A simple themable audio player library for Android.
 Helps you have an Audio Controller for your Audio Player UI.
-Have your own UI and pass the instance of UI controls like Play button, Pause button, Seekbar to AudioWife and rest is taken care of.
+Have your own UI and pass the instance of UI controls like Play button, Pause button, Seekbar etc to AudioWife and rest is taken care of.

 ![Audio Player Paused](images/paused.JPG)